aspose-total/Aspose.Total-Products/total/en/java/conversion/xml-to-csv/_index.md

 otherformats: FODS XLTX SXC TSV TXT XLSM ODS EXCEL XLTM XLT XLAM MD
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Export XML to CSV via Java" h2="Convert XML file to CSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}
+{{< blocks/products/pf/feature-page-header h1="Export XML to CSV via Java" h2="Convert XML to CSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2 class="heading-border">Why Convert XML files to CSV via Java?</h2>

 Converting XML to CSV can be useful for a number of reasons.
 One reason is that CSV files are more compact than XML files, which makes them easier to handle and process.
 CSV files are also easier to import into a variety of software applications, including databases, spreadsheets, and other data analysis tools.
 Another reason why someone might want to convert XML to CSV is that CSV files are more human-readable than XML files.
 XML files can be difficult to read and understand, especially if they contain complex nested structures.
-CSV files, on the other hand, are easy to read and understand, even for non-technical users.<br><br>
+CSV files, on the other hand, are easy to read and understand, even for non-technical users.

+<h2 class="heading-border">How Aspose.Total can help in XML to CSV Conversion?</h2>

 By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XML to CSV conversion feature in your Java applications in two-step process.
 Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XML to XLSX.
 In the second step, you can convert XLSX to CSV by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="Convert XML File to CSV via Java" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to convert XML to CSV via Java" %}}
 1. Open XML file using [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) class
 2. Convert XML to XLSX by using [save](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document#save-java.lang.String-com.aspose.pdf.SaveOptions-) method
 3. Load XLSX document by using [Workbook](https://reference.aspose.com/cells/java/com.aspose.cells/Workbook) class
 4. Save the document to CSV format using [save](https://reference.aspose.com/cells/java/com.aspose.cells/workbook#save(java.lang.String,%20com.aspose.cells.SaveOptions)) method
 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="Get Started with Java File Format APIs" %}}
+{{% blocks/products/pf/agp/feature-section-col title="Tools Needed for XML to CSV Conversion" %}}
 You can easily use Aspose.Total for Java directly from a [Maven](https://releases.aspose.com/total/java/) based project and include [Aspose.PDF for Java](https://docs.aspose.com/pdf/java/installation/) and [Aspose.Cells for Java](https://docs.aspose.com/cells/java/installation/) in your pom.xml.
 {{% /blocks/products/pf/agp/feature-section-col %}}
 {{% blocks/products/pf/feature-page-code %}}